kieraliz/cse110/index.md

-# Kiera Navarro

-## About Me

-Hello my name is Kiera Navarro!
+# Hi I'm Kiera Navarro!

 I'm a 3rd year Math-CS student at UC San Diego

+My personal goal is to ...
+[ ] Learn how to work in a SWE team
+[ ] Pass CSE 110 and make a nice project
+[ ] Get an offer from my internship

 This my personal [GitHub profile](https://github.com/kieraliz)